jsightapi/online-editor-frontend/tests/manual-tests/share-link-tests.md

 1. Open a link with a good key, but a corrupted version number.
 The 404 page must be opened.
 2. Open a link with a good version number, but a corrupted key.
 The 404 page must be opened.
 3. Open a link with a bad key, and without a version number.
 The 404 page must be opened.
 4. Turn off the connection.
 Click on the Share button.
+   - The popup window with the link must not be shown.
-In several seconds an error message must emerge.
+   - In several seconds an error message must emerge.

 # Copy link window